leonardop56/BirdScan-Analysis/README.md

 I personally contributed to the installation and maintenance of the bird radar and collected data between February and October 2021.

 Swiss Birdradar Solution (SBRS) is the radar manufacturer.
-Together with the Birdradar Community it has developed an analysis tool in R to extract data from the SBRS PostgreSQL database and calculate the Migration Traffic Rate (MTR).
+Together with the Birdradar Community has developed an analysis tool in R to extract data from the SBRS PostgreSQL database and calculate the Migration Traffic Rate (MTR).
 Please refer to the Bird Scan Community public GitHub repository: https://github.com/BirdScanCommunity/birdscanR/tree/develop/R

 The tool in R has been modified to account for the location of our radar, and for the calculation of the MTR for insects in addition to birds.